abdullahselek/ASCollectionView/README.md

 ## Requirements

-With the last version 1.0.5 deployment target set as 9.0 and before this version all versions are available with 8.0+
+With the version 1.0.5 deployment target set as 9.0 and before this version all versions are available with 8.0+

 ## CocoaPods